What Is Cloud Computing?

 Advantages of Hybrid Cloud

 • Scalability: Any platform’s limitations do not bind you.
-This means you can scale in response to user demand
+This means you can scale up or down in response to user demand.

 Disadvantages of Hybrid Cloud

-• Cost: When using a hybrid cloud, you may find yourself overspending.
-In comparison to other types of clouds, hybrid clouds are relatively inexpensive.
-However, there is a risk of overspending if you are not careful in selecting the right services
+• Cost: When using a hybrid cloud, you may overspend.
+Compared with other types of clouds, hybrid clouds are relatively inexpensive.
+However, there is a risk of overspending if you are not careful in selecting the right services.

 Community Cloud

-Community clouds are cloud-based infrastructure models that allow multiple organizations to share resources and services following regulatory standards.
+Community clouds are cloud-based infrastructure models that allow multiple organizations to share resources and services in accordance with regulatory standards.
 It provides organizations with a shared platform and resources to work on their business requirements.
 This Cloud Computing model is run and managed by community members, third-party vendors, or both.
 Members of the community cloud are organizations that share common business requirements.

 Advantages of Community Cloud